 We’ve just started to crack open the possibilities of this technology.
 Have an idea?
 Let us know!

 Yes!
-The hardware is available for purchase today (from the hardware manufacturers) and Trimble has five products available, not to mention our hard hat accessory for Microsoft HoloLens!.
+The hardware is available for purchase today (from the hardware manufacturers) and Trimble has six products available, not to mention our hard hat accessory for Microsoft HoloLens!.

-Three apps are available commercially (Trimble Connect, SketchUp Viewer, and Visual Intelligence for Connected Mine) and two are in beta and available as part of our Partnership Program (SiteVision and Trimble Operations)
+Four apps are available commercially (Trimble Connect, SketchUp Viewer (HoloLens & Mobile), and Visual Intelligence for Connected Mine) and two are in beta and available as part of our Partnership Program (SiteVision and Trimble Operations)